subhi098/Spotify-EDA/README.md

 # Spotify Top East Asian Tracks and Artists - An Exploratory Analysis
-This is an exploratory analysis conducted on the Spotify's dataset abou the East Asian top tracks and artists.
+This is an exploratory analysis conducted on the Spotify's dataset about the East Asian top tracks and artists.
 The steps followed were,

 Data Loading: Loaded the .csv file from local folder Data Cleaning: Making sure to remove discrepencies with the data like finding duplicates, handling missing values and so on